cdominicatBI/APIDocPortal/docs/UserManagementServiceUserGuide.md

 ## APIs in This Set

 The endpoints of this microservice are summarized below.

-To learn more about a specific API, follow the link in the left column.
+To see the API itself, see [User Management Service API](reference/UserManagementServiceYAML.yml).

 ### User Onboarding APIs